hwang051785/pymrf/README.md

 ### case dataset
 The file "case_dataset.npy" is the data of the example case, which is generated using the file "generate_MRF_realizations.py".
-The file "generate_MRF_realizations.py" is the code for generating an MRF given a predetermined beta vector.
+The file "generate_MRF_realizations.py" is the code for generating an MRF given a predetermined Beta vector.

 ### The inference process
 The file "Stratigraphic configuration acquisition process of synthetic case.ipynb" is the inference process.